vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 `vega node`

 ### Stake to your validating node
 Once your Vega node is visible, you will need to provide your self-stake.
-Self-stake requires a minimum amount of Vega, an amount defined by a network parameter: <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" hideName={false} suffix="tokens" />
+Self-stake requires a minimum amount of <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" hideName={true} formatter="governanceToken" suffix="tokens"/>.

-The tokens that you want to use for self-staking must available on an Ethereum wallet, and then associated to a Vega key.
+The tokens that you want to use for self-staking must available on an Ethereum wallet, and then associated to the same Vega key you used to set up the node.

 Associate your tokens and nominate your node using the [token dApp ↗](https://token.fairground.wtf/staking).